papagorgio23/AISports_Chatbot/data/nlu.md

 - What sports does A.I.
 Sports bet on?
 - What sports do you bet on
 - what sports do you bet on?
+- what sports do you guys bet on these days?

 ## intent:bet_types
 - What type of investments do you make?